Digital Marketing Apartment Leasing Tips

 McKinsey

-To make that possible, multifamily marketing automations should draw from all info prospects have shared during previous website sessions, plus tracked digital behaviors to adapt communications to individual preferences, past actions across channels, and where they are in their search journey.
+To make that possible, your multifamily marketing automation solution should draw from all info prospects have shared during previous website sessions, plus tracked digital behaviors to adapt communications to individual preferences, past actions across channels, and where they are in their search journey.

 By the time leasing agents speak with a prospect, that prospect should have been “warmed up” by automated nurture messages, and agents should have rich information on how to best engage them, such as preferred floor plans, budget, move-in timeline, and other considerations.
-Integration between your website, interactive tools, CRM and other connected platforms (e.g. internet listings, email, text) makes all of this possible and running on autopilot in the background.
+Integration between your website, interactive tools, CRM and other connected platforms (e.g. internet listings, email, text) makes all of this possible and ensures your digital marketing for apartments is running on autopilot in the background.

 Personalization is a present-day requirement.
 Our prospects have come to expect it.
 If you have anything less than a personalized experience, people become distrustful of your brand.